thakuros/tos-calamares/README.md

   <li>KDE extra-cmake-modules >= 5.18 (recommended; required for some modules; required for some tests)</li>
   <li>KDE Frameworks KCoreAddons (>= 5.58 recommended)</li>
   </ul>
-  We can install all of these by typing:
+  We can install all of these by typing:<br>
   <code>sudo pacman -S gcc cmake qt yaml-cpp python boost extra-cmake-modules kcoreaddons</code><br>
   <br>
 Additionally to build the software, you will need mkinit-openswap and ckbcomp packages.
 These are in the official <b>Thakur OS</b> repositories.
 If you are already running <a href="https://sourceforge.net/projects/arch-linux-gui">ALG</a> or <b>Thakur OS</b>, then you can install these dependencies with <br>